 Emily's research and work are focused mostly on young people specifically around their identities (how they think about themselves and others), their relationships to popular culture, their roles as media creators/producers and consumers.
-She's an educator committed to social justice work and is passionate about working alongside young people while simultaneously facilitating space and opportunities for young people to tell their stories and share their experiences through multimodal media creation (e.g., digital stories, spoken word poetry, collage, music, still and moving images, etc.).
+She's an educator committed to social justice work and is passionate about working alongside young people while simultaneously facilitating spaces and opportunities for young people to tell their stories and share their experiences through multimodal media creation (e.g., digital stories, spoken word poetry, collage, music, still and moving images, etc.).

 Bailin Wells, E. (2018).
 Un/tangling girlhood: Negotiations of identity, literacy, and place at an elite,